 true

-if the component is available; otherwise, it returns false
+if the component is available, otherwise returns false

 .SnowflakeWriterComponentId() string